This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Non Linear Device”.

 d) Non broadcast frequency modulation

 Explanation: NBFM stands for Narrow band frequency modulation.
-For NBFM, bandwidth should be less than 1.
+For NBFM, modulation index should be less than equal to 1.

 a) because there can only be a finite number of sidebands